-It’s time to start thinking about property taxes and your homestead tax exemption.
+It’s time to start thinking about property taxes and property tax reduction options such as your homestead tax exemption.
 If you bought a home in the past year or have never filed for your homestead tax exemption, the time is approaching.
 If you live in your home on January 1st, 2013, you can apply for a homestead tax exemption.
 The home must be your primary residence (ie, you can’t claim multiple homestead tax exemptions for multiple properties), but as long as you live in the home on that date, you can file to receive this break on your property tax.

 Here’s how it works.